ShiftyKitty/Advanced-Task-Management-System/README.md

 ### Testing Challenges

 - **Frontend Component Testing**: Testing React components proved challenging due to the tight coupling between component implementation and tests.
-Pivoting to a behavior-based testing approach using React Testing Library led to more maintainable tests that focus on functionality rather than implementation details.
+Pivoting to a behaviour-based testing approach using React Testing Library led to more maintainable tests that focus on functionality rather than implementation details.

 - **JWT Testing**: Verifying token expiration required patience and special test cases.
 Tests were developed to validate the 60-minute token expiration by manipulating the system clock in test environments.